id-studiolab/Connected-Interaction-Kit/docs/tutorials/connecting-to-the-internet/part-2.md

 1. Using your smartphone's camera app, scan your personal access token (the QR code in the lid of the box of your Connected Interaction Kit) and log in with your NetID.

+2. You find yourself at a screen where you should announce yourself to this system by pressing the `Claim license` button.
+For each device you register in the next steps.
+TU Delft ICT can now find the responsible person.

-2. Tap the `Register devices` button at the bottom of the page.
+3. Tap the `Register devices` button at the bottom of the page.

-3. Enter the MAC address you identified for your Expander Board in [part one of this tutorial](part-1), and choose a name for your device.
+4. Enter the MAC address you identified for your Expander Board in [part one of this tutorial](part-1), and choose a name for your device.

    ![MAC address registration](assets/register_address.jpg)

-4. Tap the `Register MAC Address` button and confirm.
+5. Tap the `Register MAC Address` button and confirm.
 A new section for the device you registered will appear under `Registered Devices`.

-5. Find the `iPSK` and write it down or save it.
+6. Find the `iPSK` and write it down or save it.
 It will serve as the password to connect to the `TUD-facility` WiFi network in the following step.

    ![Screenshot of the submitted form with iPSK string](assets/registered_devices.jpg)